- Victim / Survivor

 When I tell people our story, they are shocked to know the consequences for taking a life because of someone’s negligent decision resulted in a traffic ticket.
 The only people who are not shocked are other victim families.
 While this occurred in Wisconsin, my research has shown this is an all too common occurrence across our country.

 My journey started on the campaign to end distracted driving as a way to keep my Mom’s memory alive.
-I miss her as much today as I did back in April 2009.
-But as I meet more victim and survivor families, I realize this issue is bigger than just my pain and I want to be part of the solution to end the needless pain and grief caused by such a senseless and preventable death.
+I miss her as much today as I did back in April.
+As I meet more victim and survivor families, I realize this issue is bigger than just my pain and I want to be part of the solution to end the needless pain and grief caused by such a senseless and preventable death.

 I work with several organizations, including MSD, National Safety Council and DOT to name a few, in order to help bring awareness of this fast growing epidemic.
 To see our family’s story and those around the country, you can visit Secretary LaHood’s blog at http://fastlane.dot.gov/2010/12/faces-of-distracted-driving-julie-davis-58-one-second-she-was-there-and-the-next-she-was-gone.html